plexusent/provider_spec/README.md

 * **contributions** At least a **director** is required for all Movies.
 It is recommended to have contributions present for TV items.
 * **url** or **available_formats.product_url** A URL must be present either for the entire item, or for each availability.
 (It's fine to have both)

-*Fields which are required in some cases as noted above are marked as "†" in the table below.*
+*Fields which are required in some cases as noted above are marked as "†", in the "required" column below.*

 ## Feed Fields: